Omiefa/SkilHarvest-Cohort2-Demography/README.md

 ## Conclusion and Recommendations
-The data set was transformed using power query editor and loaded into Power BI canva for visualization
+The data set was transformed using power query editor and loaded into Power BI canva for visualization and the insight obtained from the data are as follows:
+1. About 95% of the students resides in Nigeria
+2. Majority of the students are Males and Singles and around the age range of 25-29

+It is clear from our analysis from the given dataset that youthful and single Nigerians are very interested in learning new tech skills.
+Also it is clear that SkilHarvest Academy has very little presence in other Afrian countries.

+## Recommendation
+SkilHarvest Academy should increase their advertisments in the other African countries, to give same opportunity to the youths of those countries.